javascript-awesome/angular-seed/README.md

 grunt up
 ```

-Now browse to the app at at `http://localhost:8080/`
+Now browse to the app at `http://localhost:8080/`

 ## Other grunt tasks